Charles-Zhang-Project-Nine/ProjectNineWiki/en/People/Eleven Baker.md

 (Might want to talk about how she joined various competitions/musical events during this period of time, which paves way for her future)

 * (College) (CONSULTING TAYLOR SWIFT ETC. EDUCATIONAL BACKGROUND FOR HER MUSICAL TALENTS TO GET NURTURED)

+## Entertainment Industry Appearance

+When EB is featured in movies, it's in her own movie - her own IP, her own show series.
+It's called Space Detective Agency, where she plays a sexy female detective solving space crimes.
+This is a multi-series feature-length TV drama like films. (idea from) Any self-respecting movie will NOT hire well-known stars for its cast. 就出戏. (idea from) 看到刘德华在香港警察片中那张脸就烦。

 ## Career